Tauranga's new valuations are in: See how your rates could be affected

 Yesterday the council began sending letters to homeowners informing them of their new valuation, which they will have until January 25 to challenge.
 They will apply from July 1.

-Mark Grinlinton, a managing valuer with Opeton, the company the council contracted to do the revaluation, said the new values were calculated by analysing sales data.
+Mark Grinlinton, a managing valuer with Opteon, the company the council contracted to do the revaluation, said the new values were calculated by analysing sales data.

 He said the general trend across Tauranga was for suburbs with traditionally cheaper properties - Judea, Greerton, Gate Pā, Hairini, Maungatapu - to see the steepest increases.